Chehalis, Washington: Tourism

+Chehalis is home to the Veterans Memorial Museum since it opened in 2005.
+The museum contains a 9000 sqft gallery and visitors can participate in direct interactions with visiting United States war veterans.
+The museum's grounds exhibit several military aircraft and vehicles.

-The Chehalis-Centralia Railroad Museum (CCRM) is located south of the veteran's museum and hosts the Chehalis–Centralia Railroad which offers an 18.0 mi passenger train ride that traverses through the Twin City corridor and the Chehalis River Valley.
-The train, a 1916 Baldwin Locomotive Engine No. 15 from the Cowlitz, Chehalis & Cascade Railway, was once a display located at Recreation Park and was restored in the mid-1980s.
+The Chehalis-Centralia Railroad & Museum is located south of the veterans museum and hosts the Chehalis–Centralia Railroad, a heritage railroad which offers various passenger train rides that traverse through the Twin City corridor and the Chehalis River Valley.
+The train, known as the Cowlitz, Chehalis and Cascade Railway 15, was once on display at Recreation Park and was restored in the mid-1980s.

 A swap meet mall, Yard Birds, is a local landmark known for its large, metal and wood sculpture of a black bird.
 The mall was permanently closed in 2022 and threatened to be condemned due to code compliance and safety issues but the order was lifted at the end of the year.
 As of 2023, the attraction still remains.